blockchainofthings/Catenis-API-Docs/README.md

 the argument `bundle` to the pre-deploy script.
 The bundled up documentation — a compressed tar file named CatenisAPIDoc.tar.gz — is placed in the `deploy` directory.

+> **UPDATE**: the bundle (tar) file should **NOT** be generated in this project anymore.
+To deploy the documentation, after
+>building the static site(s), go to the CatenisAPIDocFrontPage project and follow the steps described in its README file.

 ## How to Update Slate

 Some times Slate has to be updated for compatibility with new browser versions.
 To do this run the following commands.